Table of Contents

 2. Padding drywalls

 As mentioned before, the best way to make sound waves stop on their tracks (metaphorically) is to use dense materials to deaden them.
 While the process of using dry padding is not the answer to the question ‘how to soundproof a room cheaply, it is definitely one of the most effective ones to keep a room quiet.
-The dampening compound comprised of such a sound dissipating caulk can also be added on top of the drywall, the entirety of which will not be thicker than 6 inches.
+The dampening compound, comprised of such a sound-dissipating caulk, can also be added on top of the drywall, the entirety of which will not be thicker than 6 inches.

 3. Quilted window pads

 If you are wondering how to make a room more soundproof than it is, you can look at combining your sound-shielding window curtains with quilted window pads.
-While window curtains serve the dual purpose of blocking both sound and harsh sunlight, windows also do get more fragile with time due to high exposure to external weather conditions.
+While window curtains serve the dual purpose of blocking both sound and harsh sunlight, windows also get more fragile with time due to high exposure to external weather conditions.
 This is where quilted pads for windows not only help protect them, but also keep the sound out in an excellent way.

 4. Hanging up tapestries